Laser Cutter FAQs

 If you import cut files from a PDF where the source file was created in any of the Adobe programs, some hidden layers may show up.
 You can solve this issue by “printing” to PDF rather than “exporting” or by unchecking “create Acrobat layers from top layers.”

 Why aren’t the suggested settings from the material library working?

 Materials have a lot of variation depending on the actual species, the supplier, the environmental conditions and lots of other things.
-The material library should give you settings that are at least close to optimal, but you may need to adjust the settings up or down 5-10% for optimal results.
-Also, make sure that your laser head is focused and that you have the correct material selected in the material library, as these could also cause inconsistent results.
+The material library should give you settings that are close to optimal, but you may need to adjust the settings up or down 5-10%.
+Also, make sure that your laser is aligned, and the laser head is focused,and that you have the correct material selected in the material library, as these could also cause inconsistent results.

 How do I ensure my objects are directly on top of one another?

-If you export each of your files from the same workspace in your source file, then the Dremel LC40 Control Software will place them directly on top of one other by default.
-If you happen to move one, or want more control, there is a location text entry box in the bottom left corner of the Dremel LC40 Control Software that allows you to specify exactly where you would like each file to go.
-The easiest way to ensure they’re in the perfect spot is to copy and paste the location of one onto the others.
+If you export each of your files from the same workspace in your source file, then the software will place them directly on top of one another by default.
+If you happen to move one, or want more control, there is a location text entry box in the bottom left corner of the software that allows you to specify exactly where you would like each file to go.
+The easiest way to ensure they’re in the perfect spot is to copy and paste the location of one onto the other.